nozoeli/adaptiveBiclustering/README.md

 'gss.R' The code for Algorithm 3 (Golden Section Search) in the paper

 'testCode.R' 'testCode2.R' Test codes for generating the simulation data.

+‘evaluation.R' Code for generating pictures in the paper.
+Package 'ggplot2' is used.